ThanGerlek/softwaredesign/tas/tas.md

 |  3:00 - 3:59 PM  |      _Katie_       | Katie (3:20), Daniel |       _Keaton_        | Katie (3:20), Keaton | Katie, Daniel  |
 |  4:00 - 4:59 PM  |      _Katie_       |    Katie, Daniel     |    _Katie, Keaton_    |    Katie, Daniel     | Katie, Daniel  |
 |  5:00 - 5:59 PM  |       Daniel       |        Daniel        |        Daniel         |        Daniel        |     Daniel     |

-**Note: There is a 3 visit limit for TA help per day.** This is to encourage you to do as much as you can on your own before coming for help.

 ## For help during class hours